Labyrinth (1986 film): Sequel

 In January 2016, Nicole Perlman announced that she had been hired to write the script for the sequel.
 By April 2017, Fede Álvarez signed on as director, as well as co-writer with Jay Basu.
 Henson's daughter Lisa Henson was named as producer.
 By October 2018, Álvarez confirmed that the script was complete.
 In April 2020, however, Álvarez announced that he had stepped down as director.
 In May 2020, Scott Derrickson, known for directing Doctor Strange, was announced as director.
 Maggie Levin joined him in writing the script for the film.
 The Jim Henson Company's Brian Henson was set as the executive producer and confirmed Lisa Henson as producer.

 In February 2021, Jennifer Connelly revealed that she "had conversations" about being involved in the Labyrinth sequel but was unsure about what would happen.

 In October 2023, Derrickson stated he was unsure whether the sequel would be made, as the project was "so imaginative and surreal" that he believed it would be difficult to make commercially viable.
 In February 2024, Brian Henson confirmed that the sequel was still in development despite setbacks, although the project may be different from the Derrickson version.
 Lisa Henson revealed the same month that the reason for delay was that "We just haven't been able to get the script right.
 We've had a couple of scripts written, and we're gonna start over again.
 We're gonna start with a new script and a new director so it won't be anytime soon."

 In December 2024, news broke of Robert Eggers being tapped to direct and co-write a follow-up to Labyrinth alongside Sjón.
-Chris Columbus, Eleanor Columbus, Lisa Henson were all confirmed to be producing with Brian Henson executive producing.
+Chris Columbus, Eleanor Columbus, and Lisa Henson were all confirmed to be producing with Brian Henson executive producing.
 In the same report, it was revealed that Alexander Skarsgård had been previously spoken with about taking up the mantle of Jareth in a prior version of the project.